Hope Lompe

 Hi I'm Hope Lompe, a Vancouver Island-based journalist with a love for government policy and stories about the natural world.
 My award-winning work for Canada's National Observer has been seen through the Local Journalism Initiative in places like CBC, Chek News, Vancouver Sun, Times Colonist and many other publications across Canada.

-My investigative data journalism on Canada's temporary foreign worker program for CNO is my proudest work to date, earning a national student data journalism award and cited as part of my student Jack Webster Foundation award.
+My investigative data journalism on Canada's temporary foreign worker program is my proudest work to date, earning a national data journalism award and cited as part of my student Jack Webster Foundation award.

 You can read the story here, and read on the data award here.